inworld-ai/voice-agent-node/README.md

 - Don't forget to install the Inworld Runtime from the package or using link to local package for server application.
 Client application doesn't need to install the framework.

-- Check that your API key is valid and properly set in the .env file.
+- Check that your API keys are valid and properly set in the `.env` file:
+  - `INWORLD_API_KEY` - Required for Inworld services
+  - `ASSEMBLY_AI_API_KEY` - Required for speech-to-text functionality

 - For voice input issues, ensure your browser has microphone permissions.